persalys/persalys/python/doc/user_manual/graphical_interface/deterministic_analysis/user_manual_deterministic_analysis.rst

 Designs of experiment consist in evaluations of the physical model for a defined set of input values.

-New design of experiment can be created through the contextual menu of the Designs of experiment in the study tree, for the relevant physical model.
+New design of experiment can be created through the context menu of the Designs of experiment in the study tree, for the relevant physical model.

 .. image:: /user_manual/graphical_interface/deterministic_analysis/designOfExperiment.png